stevenjlho/leetcode/solutions/20. Valid Parentheses/README.md

 ## Complexity
 - Time complexity: O(N)
-- Space complexity: O(N) as the stack could store all the opening brackets in the string, resulting in space complexity proportional to the input size.
+- Space complexity: O(N) as the stack could store all the opening brackets in the string

 ## Code
 ```javascript